 To use this homemade toner, shake the bottle before each use and either spritz directly onto your face or spray onto a cotton round.
+We love using our DIY reusable cotton rounds!
 Apply it to your face, neck, and décolletage to thoroughly complete cleansing of your skin and balance pH.

 When Should We Use Toner and How Often?